Paul Failla: Saint Francis

-After the XFL folded at the conclusion of its only season, Failla accepted the position of offensive coordinator at Saint Francis University, where in the 2005 season his offense set school records for passing yards (3,223), total offense (4,479) and touchdowns (37).
-He groomed multiple all-conference players including quarterback Anthony Doria (NEC offensive player of the year), wide receiver Luke Palko, running back Todd Harris, and Division I-AA All-American wide receiver Micheal Caputo and Quarterback / wide receiver Joe DeLeo.
-Under Failla, Palko and Caputo tied the NCAA Division I record for most passes caught by two teammates in a career.
-He then returned to his alma mater at IUP in February 2006 as the offensive coordinator under head coach Lou Tepper, but resigned three months later to pursue business interests.
-He is currently featured as a regular guest on Pittsburgh's KDKA Sports Showdown.
+On February 1, 2002, Failla accepted the position of offensive coordinator at Saint Francis University.
+In the 2005 season, his offense set school records for passing yards (3,223), total offense (4,479), and touchdowns (37).
+He developed multiple all-conference players, including quarterback Anthony Doria (NEC Offensive Player of the Year), wide receiver Luke Palko, running back Todd Harris, and Division I-AA All-American wide receiver Michael Caputo and quarterback/wide receiver Joe DeLeo.
+Under Failla, Palko and Caputo tied the NCAA Division I record for most receptions by two teammates in a career.